nikolasb/Payday-2-XP-Calculator-App/README.md

 # Motivation

 I had previously created a command-line version of this idea.
-This application is the realization of that same program but on a  mobile device.
+This application is the realization of that same program on a  mobile device.

 # How To Use